BuckyDev/geo-splitter/README.md

 - The coordinates of gridlines (if the splitting grid is orthonormal, the grid size would be enough)
 - The coordinates of the point

+#### Interface point

+A point of a path which:

+- is a grid point (i.e is on a gridline )
+- previous and following points are strictly on different sides of that gridline.

+To know if a point is an interface point you therefore must know:

+- The coordinates of gridlines (if the splitting grid is orthonormal, the grid size would be enough)
+- The coordinates of the point
+- The coordinates of the previous point
+- The coordinates of the following point

+By definition, all interface points are grid points

 #### Split point

-A point of a path which is on a gridline and where previous and following points are on different sides of that gridline.
+A point of a path which:

+- is an interface point (i.e is on a gridline with previous and next points on different sides of the line)
+- is on the line that links previous and following point

 To know if a point is a split point you therefore must know: